ungdev/UA-api/README.md

 ## Commands

 ```
 pnpm dev              # start development server
 pnpm build            # builds the typescript to javascript
 pnpm start            # start production server
 pnpm lint             # checks if the code is correct
 pnpm lint-fix         # try to fix lint errors and warnings
 pnpm fake             # populate the database with fake data
+pnpm schema:push      # push the schema.prisma to the database
+pnpm test:schema:push # push the schema.prisma to the test database (done automatically in tests)
 ```

 ## Prisma config